Facebook event page

 1498 Irving St, Denver, Colorado 80204

-Co-presented by Colorado State University and Barnes & Noble
+Presented by Colorado State University, Colorado Authors' League and Barnes & Noble